MasoniteFramework/docs/internal_server_error.md

 ## Route Parameters

 Very often you’ll need to specify parameters in your route in order to retrieve information from your URI.
-These parameters could be an `id` to use in retrieving a certain model.
+These parameters could be an `id` for the use in retrieving a certain model.
 Specifying route parameters in Masonite is very easy and simply looks like:

 ```python
 Get().route('/dashboard/@id', 'Controller@show')